bhrigu123/Instant-Lyrics/README.md

 `requests`, `beautifulsoup4` and `lxml` can be installed via pip (shown below).

-To install `python-dbus` and `python-gi`, you will need to install using your package manager.
+To install `python-dbus`, `appindicator3` and `python-gi`, you will need to install using your package manager.

 For Ubuntu/Debian based systems, you can install as:

 `sudo apt install python-gi`

+`sudo apt-get install gir1.2-appindicator3-0.1`

 `sudo apt install python-dbus`